PROUT, What It Stands For: 1st fundamental principle

 We cannot support the attitude of those who bitterly criticize capitalism at every step, thereby causing more harm than good.
 Such criticism allows capitalists to become alert and get chances to find out more scientific and mischievous ways of exploiting others.
 People may use sweet words, threats or create pressures or any other means for the destruction of capitalism but unless they have any constructive ideal before them they certainly won’t succeed.

 Notwithstanding the long and continued anti-accumulation exhortation the Russians, who were made to parrot communist slogans, could not shake off their habits of accumulation.
-Along with the creation of a congenial environment PROUT will adopt the long-term course as well.
-Every action of human beings is directed toward the satisfaction of physical wants as well as his longing for the infinity.
+Along with the creation of a congenial environment, PROUT will adopt the long-term course as well.
+Every action of human beings is directed toward the satisfaction of physical wants as well as their longing for infinity.
 All mental propensities will have to be channelized toward the psychic and spiritual worlds which alone are limitless.
 This will make human beings realize that matter is not the summum bonum of human life.
 Human existence is an ideological flow.
 Unless and until one is convinced of it one is bound to cling to matter due to the impact of materialism.
-Sarkar has observed, “In fact, if the eternal hunger of the human soul does not find the real path leading to mental and spiritual wealth, it becomes engaged in depriving others of their rights by robbing them of their resources more than what is required in this material world.2
+Sarkar has observed, “In fact, if the eternal hunger of the human soul does not find the real path leading to mental and spiritual wealth, it becomes engaged in depriving others of their rights by robbing them of their resources more than what is required in this material world.”2

 Hence mental and spiritual practices should go hand in hand with the economic program.
 The society of living beings is ready to wait indefinitely for the reformation of their nature by means of mental and spiritual remedies because by that time their fangs will be broken and their exploitative faculty gone due to the exertion of circumstantial pressure.
 Their exploitative nature has got to be gradually removed.
 A policy of destroying them cannot be supported by any means.
 PROUT is against exploitative capitalism but not for the annihilation of capitalists.
 The people afflicted by the tendency toward gross accumulation at the cost of the welfare of others will have to be cured of their disease either by responding positively to humanitarian appeals or by adjusting properly to circumstantial pressure.
 It will be a great crime even to think of their destruction.